tsackton/taelgarverse/docs/gazetteer/greater-sembara/zimkova/kemeko-monastery.md

 </div>

-Kemeko Monastery is a secluded stronghold on the north side of the [Great Chasm](<great-chasm.md>), reached by descending the giant‑carved stairways far below the river channel.
+Kemeko Monastery is a secluded stronghold on the north side of the [Great Chasm](<great-chasm.md>), reached by descending the giant‑carved stairways to a level far below the river channel.
 It is a difficult journey for those without wings -- sometimes taken over two days of descent.
-Though often called a monastery by outsiders, those who visit find it is better described as a hidden training ground for a secluded group of kenku who practice military arts in the winds and updrafts of the [Great Chasm](<great-chasm.md>).
+Though often called a monastery by outsiders, those who visit find it is better described as a secretive training ground for a secluded group of kenku who practice military arts in the winds and updrafts of the [Great Chasm](<great-chasm.md>).